 Fans were even more excited when Kevin Conroy, Mark Hamill, and Arleen Sorkin returned to voice the characters Batman, Joker and Harley Quinn respectively.
 Having veterans of Batman: The Animated Series just made it even more exciting, because many gamers grew up with Batman; The Animated Series and associate the characters with their voices.

-We were all looking forward to this game; I bought a PlayStation 3 just for this game, because I didn't have a computer that was good enough to run it.
+We were all looking forward to this game; I bought a PlayStation 3 just for this game because I didn't have a computer that was good enough to run it.

 A Batman Game for Newcomers and Longtime Fans Alike!

-If you love playing action oriented videogames and you like Batman, you'll love this game.
+If you love playing action-oriented video games and you like Batman, you'll love this game.
 Even if you just know about Batman through any of the movies or if you've watched Batman: The Animated Series, the Emmy winning '90s cartoon, or you're a diehard Batman comic book fan.

-This game is accessible to anyone, you don't have to know a thing about Batman, and it’s a lot more fun if you do know a lot about Batman, but even a non fan can just enjoy it as an action game.
+This game is accessible to anyone, you don't have to know a thing about Batman, and it’s a lot more fun if you do know a lot about Batman, but even a non-fan can just enjoy it as an action game.
 But it's got a lot of Easter Eggs and references to Batman fans can enjoy as fanservice.

 The Graphics Still Look Pretty Good!

 The graphics look okay, but they do seem dated now that the current generation, the PlayStation 4 is out now.
-They still look good, and I know that the Return To Arkham remaster is coming out on October 18, 2016, but from what I hear the remastered version is a mixed bag regarding what they've upgraded when it comes to graphics, but the PlayStation 3 version still looks pretty good, they did improve the graphics in Batman: Arkham City, but this still holds up.
+They still look good, and I know that the Return To Arkham remaster came out on October 18, 2016, but from what I hear the remastered version is a mixed bag regarding what they've upgraded when it comes to graphics, but the PlayStation 3 version still looks pretty good, they did improve the graphics in Batman: Arkham City, but this still holds up.

-There is graphical pop in some times because there are no loading screens, but it's not too obvious.
+There is graphical pop-in sometimes because there are no loading screens, but it's not too obvious.
 I also noticed the lip sync with the audio is off sometimes when characters are talking to Batman.